-The settlement of capacity obligations and non-performance charges in this section apply only to capacity market participants with capacity obligations acquired through a capacity auction, or via a full or partial capacity obligation transfer.
-For more information about the capacity auctions, please refer to Market Rules Chapter 7 and Market Manual, Part 12: Capacity Auctions.
+The settlement of capacity obligations and non-performance charges in this section apply only to capacity market participants (CMPs) with capacity obligations acquired through a capacity auction, or via a full or partial capacity obligation transfer.
+For more information about the capacity auction, please refer to Market Rules Chapter 7 and Market Manual, Part 12: Capacity Auctions.

 Settlement Timelines

-Capacity market participants (CMPs) with capacity obligations will be settled for payments and non-performance charges using the physical markets settlement process.
+CMPs with capacity obligations will be settled for payments and non-performance charges using the physical markets settlement process.
 All settlement charges described in section 1.6.26 for a commitment month (i.e. a month within the obligation period) will appear on the month-end preliminary settlement statement following such commitment month, resulting in a one-month lag.
 For example, the settlement for the month of May would be settled on the June 30th preliminary settlement statement.
-The one-month lag is necessary in order to allow -capacity market participants, who are required to submit measurement data (see section 1.6.26.3.3 Administration Charges), sufficient time to provide their data for settlement purposes.
+The one-month lag is necessary in order to allow CMPs, who are required to submit measurement data (see section 1.6.26.3.3 Administration Charges), sufficient time to provide their data for settlement purposes.

 Any charges related to a buy-out process will be settled using the physical markets settlement process and will be settled on the next available month-end preliminary settlement statement.